akhilvvn/HackP2025/task2_indoor_outdoor_classifier/README.md

 ## Task Description

-This project classifies images into five categories: hotel, indoor, outdoor, park, and restaurant using deep learning.
-The classifier uses ResNet18 and is designed to work well even on a small dataset.
+This project classifies images into five categories: **hotel, indoor, outdoor, park, and restaurant** using deep learning.
+The classifier uses **ResNet18** and is designed to work well even on small datasets.
 Key features:

 - **Layer4 + fully connected layer fine-tuning**
 - **Weighted loss to handle class imbalance**
-- **Data augmentation (flips, rotations, crops, color jitter)**
+- **Data augmentation** (random flips, rotations, crops, color jitter)
-- **Early stopping to prevent overfitting**
+- **Early stopping** to prevent overfitting
-- **Best model saving for reliable inference**
+- **Best model saving** for reliable inference
+- **Streamlit-based UI** for single image and batch test evaluation

-The goal is to achieve high per-class accuracy and provide confusion matrices for evaluation.
+The goal is to achieve high per-class accuracy, provide confusion matrices, and allow easy predictions on new images.

 ---